Articles: Directors' sharedealings

 Extension of "black out" period

-HKEx, 30-Dec-2008
+HKEX, 30-Dec-2008

 "the Listing Committee has decided to defer implementation of the Rule, which has been properly approved by the Securities and Futures Commission after due process, until 1 April 2009.
 The Listing Committee will not be withdrawing the Rule.
 The Listing Committee strongly believes that the Rule is in the long-term interest of Hong Kong and in the interest of the investing public."